 It’s not a major drop, but solar panel manufacturers aren’t going to be quick to disclose that efficiency of panels drops slightly each year.
 For panels manufactured after 2000, a 20-year-old panel will produce around 92% of its original power.

 You Should Be Careful of Your Warranty

 It’s important you do research on the solar panel manufacturers out there, and hone in on which one has the best warranty.
 Most warranties last for 20 to 25 years, but in order for them to follow through, the manufacturer must still be in business.
 As always, choose a manufacturer with a solid reputation.
-If you want light that will last, check out these stay-put solar lights.

 The Manufacturer of Solar Creates Pollution

 Solar is held up as an energy-saving, environmentally-friendly powerhouse.
 And while that’s certainly true in many cases, the transportation and installation of solar energy systems is linked with the emission of greenhouse gases.
 Toxic materials and hazardous products have also been associated with the manufacturing process.
-If you’re trying to go green, check out these 10 inexpensive upgrades for a more sustainable home.

 You Might Not Want Solar If You Have Low Electricity Costs